Saw that hilarious crawling scene in Wolf of Wall Street? Here’s what Quaaludes really do—and why they became a cultural phenomenon.

 The word “Quaaludes”, which is a brand name for Methaqualone is a portmanteau for the phrase “quiet interlude”.
 It was named as such because it is a sedative and hypnotic medication that puts its victims out for the count; either voluntarily or otherwise.
 In popular culture, it was made famous by its use in the 2013 movie, “The Wolf of Wall street”.
-Besides that, it got much press when the comedian Bill Cosby, admitted in a 2005 lawsuit of having acquired it for the purpose of doping a young woman to have sex with him.
+Besides that, it got much press when the comedian Bill Cosby, admitted in a 2005 lawsuit of having acquired it for the purpose of doping a young woman to sexually assault her.

 It goes by many street names such as: ludes, sopers, and soaps in the U.S.; whilst it is known by the names mandrakes and mandies in the U.K., Australia, and South Africa.
 Quaaludes became infamous for recreational use by the hippies in the early 1970s, who would use it as part of their dancing lifestyle at glam rock clubs.
 There, it was known as disco biscuits.